Updated: April 7, 2021

 I have seen a lot of erroneous information floating around related to the current travel restrictions to (and from) the US Virgin Islands.
 So, I went directly to the source – the USVI Department of Tourism – who are the authorities on the matter.
 Here’s the run down direct from them folks (Thanks to DOT’s Neelia Ross!):

-- Governor’s Bryan executive order states all travelers entering the USVI must have a negative Covid test within 5 days of travel.
+- Governor’s Bryan executive order states all travelers entering the USVI must have a negative Covid test within 5 days of travel or a positive Antibody test within 4 months of travel.

 - President Biden’s executive order states if traveling to the US including territories from a foreign country a Covid negative test is required within 3 days of travel.

-- So, if someone is traveling to the USVI from a foreign country or other non US Caribbean island the test must be taken within 3 days of travel.
+- In other words, if someone is traveling to the USVI from a foreign country or other non US Caribbean island the test must be taken within 3 days of travel.

-- COVID-19 negative test result (PCR or Antigen) obtained within 5-days of commencement of travel
+- Have a COVID-19 negative test result (PCR or Antigen) obtained within 5-days of commencement of travel

-- *OR* Antibody test obtained within four months prior to the commencement of travel
+- *OR* have an Antibody test with a positive result obtained within four months prior to the commencement of travel.

 - Certification from USVI Travel Portal (printed or digital) … you will be denied boarding without this.

-Testing is readily available on a walk-in basis at places like Plessen Urgent Care in Sunny Isles (open 7 days a week; $95/PCR test and they take most insurance.)
+Testing is readily available on a walk-in basis at places like Plessen Urgent Care in Sunny Isles (open 7 days a week; $95/PCR test or $50 Antibody test and they take most insurance.)

 The good news is that most all business in the US Virgin Islands are open with COVID-19 protocols and some restrictions in place.
 You’ll find St Croix restaurants and bars open – including some new ones! – with live entertainment.
 Be sure to follow our St Croix Calendar to see what’s happening on the island while you’re here.
 Reservations are always recommended as they are running at 50% capacity.
 With many of the island’s restaurants open-air establishments – dining out isn’t a lot different these days.
 Just wear your mask when you’re not seated at the table.